Ephraim Abileah: Biography

-Abileah was born in Russia in 1881 as Leo Nesviski (Niswizski), and was the son of a chazzan.
-He was one of the founders of The Society for Jewish Folk Music in St Petersburg.
-He was one of three representatives to present and win the case for the Society's legalization in November 1908.
-He and his brother Arie left Russia and came to Israel en route through Egypt in 1922 due to their Zionist inclinations.
+Ephraim Abileah was born in the Russian Empire in 1881 as Leo Nieświżski, (Note: Also spelled Nesviski, Niswizski, and Niswiszki.) and was the son of a ḥazzan, Alexander Niswizski and Feiga (nee Solzman).
+He was among the founders of the Society for Jewish Folk Music in St Petersburg, and was one of three representatives who successfully presented the case for the Society's legalization in November 1908.
+He married Miriam Mosabowski in Warsaw, and the couple moved to Vienna, where he taught and composed music.